shivshankardayal/full-website/books/c/source/env.rst

   details.
 The floating-point environment library <fenv.h> provides a programming facility for indicating when these side effects matter, freeing the implementations in other cases.

+.. [#] The executions of unsequenced evaluations can
+       interleave.
+Indeterminately sequenced evaluations cannot interleave, but can be executed in any order.

 **Forward references:** expressions (:ref:`4.5`), type qualifiers (:ref:`4.7.3`), statements (:ref:`4.8`), the signal function (:ref:`26.1.1`), files (:ref:`31.3`).